What Can We Learn from a Semiparametric Factor Analysis of Item Responses and Response Time? An Illustration with the PISA 2015 Data: Methods

 \subsection{Simple Factor Structure and Latent Variable Density}

-Consider a battery of $m_1$ discrete MVs and $m_2$ continuous MVs and write $m = m_1 + m_2$.
+Consider a battery of \yl{$m_1$ continuous MVs and $m_2$ discrete MVs} and write $m = m_1 + m_2$.
 We typically have $m_1 = m_2 = m/2$ when the discrete responses and continuous RT variables are observed for the same set of items.
 From now on, denote by $Y_{i1}, \dots, Y_{i,m_1}$ the base-10 log-transformed RT, each of which is rescaled to $[0, 1]$, and by $Y_{i, m_1+1}, \dots, Y_{im}$ the corresponding responses.
 Let $X_{i1}, X_{i2}\in[0, 1]$ be the \textit{slowness}\footnote{Slowness is the reversal of speed.
 We abide by the convention that the LV is positively associated with the MV.} and \textit{ability} factors for respondent $i$, respectively.
 A \textit{simple factor structure} requires that the item responses $Y_{i,m_1+1}, \dots, Y_{im}$ are conditionally independent of the slowness factor $X_{i1}$ given the ability factor $X_{i2}$, and symmetrically that the log-RT variables $Y_{i1}, \dots, Y_{i,m_1}$ are independent of $X_{i2}$ given $X_{i1}$.
-We also make the \textit{local independence} assumption that is standard in factor analysis \citep{McDonald1982}: $Y_{i1}, \dots, Y_{i,m_1}$ are mutually independent conditional on $X_{i1}$, and $Y_{i,m_1+1}, \dots, Y_{im}$ are mutually independent conditional on $X_{i2}$.
+We also make the \textit{local independence} assumption that is standard in factor analysis \citep{McDonald1982}: $Y_{i1}, \dots, Y_{im}$ are mutually independent conditional on $X_{i1}$ and $X_{i2}$.
 Further let $\YY_i = (Y_{i1}, \dots, Y_{im})\t$ collect all the MVs produced by respondent $i$.
 The simple structure and local independence assumptions imply that

 in which $\yy = (y_1, \dots, y_m)\t\in[0, 1]^{m_1}\times\cY_{m_1 + 1}\times\cdots\times\cY_{m}$, and $x_1, x_2\in[0, 1]$.

 For convenience in approximating functional parameters, both $X_{i1}$ and $X_{i2}$ are assumed to follow a Uniform[0, 1] distribution marginally.
 However, we are aware that uniformly distributed LVs are less attractive for substantive interpretation.
 Adopting the strategy of \citet{LiuWang2022}, we define $X_{id}^* = \Phi^{-1}(X_{id})$, $d = 1, 2$, where $\Phi^{-1}$ is the standard normal quantile function; the transformed LVs are marginally ${\cal N}(0, 1)$ variates, in agreement with the standard formulation in parametric factor analysis.
 To capture the potentially complex association between latent slowness and ability, we employ a nonparametric estimator for the copula density \citep{Sklar1959, Nelsen2006} of $(X_{i1}, X_{i2})\t$, denoted $c(x_1, x_2)$.
 A copula density is non-negative and has uniform marginals: That is,